 It’s my guess that most of you who come to this blog, are already conscious consumers in one way or another.
 Maybe you’ve swapped out some toxic cleaners for safer cleaning brands or started using reusable containers instead of plastic wrap.
 Perhaps you have invested in some sustainable clothing instead of fast fashion, or switched to other natural, non-toxic products.

 HIGH FIVE for everything you’ve done so far to be more mindful of the impacts of the products you buy!
-Let’s see what else you could do to become a more conscious consumer….
+Let’s see what else you could do to become a more socially conscious consumer….

 How to be a Conscious Consumer